manizha01/Flask-project/README.md

 ## Features
 Our website includes json data .
-This feature adds convenience to add as many new Item as market demand and easily design the page as we want
+This feature adds convenience to add as many new Item as market demand and easily design the page as we want, depolyed to github and heroku.

 ## Features Left to Implement
  I will build up on this project and link a database which contain varity of cloths and will take order from customer.